 Q1.
 Is it mandatory to get EV insurance?

 Ans.
 Yes.
-In the Philippines, every motor vehicle - ICE or EV needs to have at least the CTPL insurance policy.
+In the Philippines, every motor vehicle, whether ICE or EV, needs to have at least a CTPL insurance policy.

 Q2.
-Does the EV insurance policy cover battery replacement?
+Does the EV insurance policy cover the replacement of the battery?

 Ans.
 It depends on the insurer and the insurance policy.
-If battery protection is part of the policy, your EV will get the replacement facility.
+If battery protection is part of the policy, your EV will be eligible for replacement.

 Q3.
 Are EVs expensive to insure compared to ICE cars?